arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 ## Regular Expression Flags

-The regular expression checker we refer to and use for this module, [Regex 101](https://www.regex101.com), has, by default, the "global" and "multiline" **flags** set, which you can see written as "gm" after the "Regular Expression" box.
-Flags in regex are parameters which can change how regular expressions are interpreted.
+**Flags** in regex are parameters which can change how regular expressions are interpreted.
+The regular expression checker we refer to and use for this module, [Regex 101](https://www.regex101.com), has, by default, the "global" and "multiline" flags set, which you can see written as "gm" after the "Regular Expression" box.

 Flags aren't written within a regular expression, but are set **outside** of it, either by clicking on something (it might be the word "flag" or an image of a flag) or by typing a letter (like "g" or "m") or letters into your code, separate from the definition of a regular expression.
 Three frequently used flags are: